 Men experience mental health issues at similar rates to women.
-Men experience a lot of stigma about mental health issues, and as a result may be reluctant to seek treatment.
+Men are often faced with a lot of stigma about mental health issues, and as a result may be reluctant to seek treatment.
 There’s no shame in seeking treatment for men’s mental health, and knowing what issues you are dealing with can be a great first step.

-The following are facts and statistics related to men’s mental health:1,2,3,4,5
+The following are facts and statistics related to men’s mental health:2,3,4,5,6

 - Nearly 1 in 10 men experience anxiety or depression on a daily basis, but less than half of those men will ever seek treatment.